jeles/jeles.github.io/index.md

 ---
 <a name="about"></a>

-**Welcome to jameseles.com!**--I'm an NLP-focused data scientist and formal neural engineer working on federal contracting problems.
+**Welcome to jameseles.com!**--I'm an NLP-focused data scientist and former neural engineer working on federal contracting problems.
 This [blog](http://jameseles.com/DataScience/) is a place to explore interesting data science problems out in the world.
 Enjoy!
 <br />
 <br />